STEPS Program Frequently Asked Questions

-A: To take the courses Bilingual Language Acquisition or Diversity in Clinical Practice, no Spanish knowledge is required.
+A: To take the courses Bilingual Language Acquisition, no Spanish knowledge is required.
 At least intermediate knowledge of Spanish is required to take the Spanish Language Acquisition course.
 To participate in STEPS fully, including all courses and clinical practica, fluency in Spanish is required.
-This includes high-intermediate proficiency in listening and speaking skills as measured by an interview over the phone prior to admission to the STEPS program.
+This includes low-advanced proficiency in listening and speaking skills as measured by an interview over the phone prior to admission to the STEPS program.
 Ability to read and write in Spanish is also expected.

 A: All students interested in the STEPS bilingual program, and who have indicated this in their application statement of purpose and have e-mailed Dr. Raquel Anderson (raandersindiana.edu) will be contacted for a phone interview before the Department makes its formal admission decision.
 As soon as your application is complete, we will contact you to schedule your interview.
 We expect that these will take place from mid-January to the end of February.
 The Department typically sends letters of admission in March.

 Q: How do I indicate my interest in the STEPS program?

 A: Students should indicate their interest in STEPS in their statement of purpose included in their application, and e-mail the STEPS director, Dr. Raquel Anderson (raandersindiana.edu) informing that they have applied to our master’s program in speech-language pathology.